run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/additional-features/mobile-and-field-service/apps/citsmart-app-android.md

        + Select the contract and drive.
 Once this is done, press the "Get Coordinates" button to perform the operation;

-       + Your latitude and longitude will be sent to the server (CITSmart SM Web).
+       + Your latitude and longitude will be sent to the server (CITSmart Experience Web).

 ##### Serving service request